SpellholdStudios/1pp/README.md

 The installation process will read both ini files and prioritize user's options values.
 If a value is not set or mismatched in 1pp-config-user.ini, any installation failure will be prevented by reverting it back to its default value.

-Please read the *1pp-config-language.txt* file (with 'language' being the installation language you chose) to check the options names and their meanings.
+[TODO OR NOT?
+Please read the *1pp-config-language.txt* file (with 'language' being the installation language you chose) to check the options names and their meanings.]

 Here is a chart listing the options related to the installation process:</br></br>